Join 10K+ subscribers in a vibrant creative community

 Give a gift subscription

-And now for that little story.
+Now for that little story.

 From the very beginning, my writing and teaching have been grounded in the mystery of uncertainty.
 I have always asked myself and my students to “peer over the edge of doubt,” where new things come from.
-In 2012, I founded my creative writing program, Elephant Rock, on the power of “negative capability,” a term coined by the Romantic poet John Keats, who drew the concept from his admiration for Shakespeare.
+In 2012, I founded my creative writing program, Writing in the Dark, on the power of “negative capability,” a term coined by the Romantic poet John Keats, who drew the concept from his admiration for Shakespeare.
 In a letter to his brothers in 1817, Keats described negative capability as “being in uncertainties, mysteries, doubts, without any irritable reaching after fact and reason.”
 He also said befriending uncertainty was essential for artists.

 I agree.